HUMANA-MAYS HEALTHCARE ANALYTICS 2020 CASE COMPETITION

 1. Eligibility.
 Students enrolled part- or full-time in an accredited Master of Science, Master of Arts, Master of Information Systems, Master of Public Health, Master of Business Administration program, or other similar master’s programs that educate students in business, health care, or analytics at an educational institution based in the United States are eligible to enter.
 Students must be currently enrolled and should not have graduated from the masters program at the time of the final case competition presentations.
 Employees of Humana Inc. are not eligible to participate.

 2. Teams.
-Teams must be made up of either 2 or 3 participants from the same school.
-More than one team from the same school may enter, but a student may not participate on more than one team.
+Teams must be made up of either 2 or 3 participants.
+Although multiple teams from the same university can enter the competition, a student may not be on more than one team.
 If a participant drops out of the competition, no substitution is permitted.
 If the team falls below the 2-person minimum due to a member leaving, the team is no longer eligible to compete.
 To be eligible, teams must submit each team member’s name, student email address, telephone number, and signed Non-Disclosure Agreement by the deadlines below.
 Competition Sponsor is not responsible for incorrect contact information provided.
 Final round presentations will be recorded and such recording may be used in promotion and recruiting materials.
 Competitors may use their submission in an academic setting after the final rounds are complete.

 3. Key Dates.

-September 13, 2019: Deadline to submit your team information, signed Non-Disclosure Agreements, and designation of team lead to http://www.humanatamuanalytics.com/ by 5:00 p.m.
+September 14, 2020: First deadline to submit team information, signed Non-Disclosure Agreements, and designation of team lead to http://www.humanatamuanalytics.com/ by 5:00 p.m.
 CT.
 Dataset will be provided to the team by end of day September 16 once that team’s information and signed Non-Disclosure Agreements are received

 4. Judging.
 Entries will be judged in three rounds.

 The problem set rules and guidelines are designed to be ambiguous to mimic a real-world business problem that is not thoroughly defined.